We’ll again use the CalEnviroScreen dataset for the lab. Load the tidyverse

 ## 4889.0475 268.4894

-# There are probably some zeros or other incorrect low values in the data from the census tracts that are in urban areas.
+# There are probably some zeros or other incorrect low values in the data from the census tracts that are in urban areas, or areas with limited agriculture.

 # General format